 Jon Favreaus casting coup proves to be James Caan.
 For anyone who comes to Elf with memory of James Caans history in tough guy, mens men roles, the idea of seeing him cast as a misanthropic curmudgeon whose character arc is slowly to have his heart warmed up throughout, this is a near-perfect piece of casting.
 Only, Jon Favreau fumbles it.
 Apart from a couple of his initial scenes, Caan never gets to play a Scrooge-like curmudgeon at most his character seems a run-of-the-mill workaholic.
 All the meanness of someone sending out childrens books with the last pages missing is swept under the carpet and instead the central drama of the film focuses around him trying to find a new publishing hit (although these scenes do feature a very funny scene-stealing performance from Peter Dinklage).
 We never have any scenes where James Caan gets to tear his hair out because of Will Ferrells antics.
 Caan gets a redemption later on when he walks out on a business conference because his younger son needs him, but this is a redemption that seems poorly motivated for one, it should have been Will Ferrell he walked out for, not the less significant character of his other son, and secondly because this seems to come out of the blue without any motivation or moral wavering.
 At the end, Caan joins in the Christmas Carol singalong but even this has to come with a little prodding in a film like this, it should have been a character transformation akin to Scrooges suddenly bursting out into song and dancing with the joy of life at the end of A Christmas Carol (1843).

 Jon Favreau next stayed in the fantasy genre and proved himself with the surprisingly good childrens film Zathura: A Space Adventure (2005), then went onto the Marvel Comics adaptation Iron Man (2008) and its sequel Iron Man 2 (2010), the science-fiction Western Cowboys & Aliens (2011) and the live-action The Jungle Book (2016).
-He also acts as executive producer on the post-catastrophic tv series Revolution (2012-4), Iron Man Three (2013) and Avengers: Age of Ultron (2015).
+He also acts as executive producer on the post-catastrophic tv series Revolution (2012-4), Iron Man Three (2013), Avengers: Age of Ultron (2015) and Avengers: Infinity War (2018).

 (No. 7 on the SF, Horror & Fantasy Box-Office Top 10 of 2003 list).